 Journaling has scientifically-proven benefits and has been used as a form of therapy in the USA since the 1970s.
 Studies show that journaling alleviates symptoms of depression and anxiety.
 According to research, writing makes it easier to process trauma – which has a positive effect on the immune system.
-In this article, you’ll learn more about the ways that writing can benefit your mental health and get to know popular journaling methods, such as bullet journaling, so you can get started right away.
+In this article, you’ll learn more about the ways that writing can benefit your mental well-being and get to know popular journaling methods, such as bullet journaling, so you can get started right away.

-How journaling affects your mental health
+How journaling affects your mental well-being

 Did you have a diary as a kid?
 Then you’re probably already familiar with the principles of journaling.
 The difference is that with journaling, you’re not writing about your daily routines, you’re focusing on your inner journey.
 You can ask questions like: “How do I feel today?”, “What did I do well today?” or “What went badly today?”

 “The key to success is total honesty,” says psychologist Ida Dommerholt.
 Because it’s only when you’re being honest with yourself, and not just trying to sound good, that you’ll be able to objectively recognise your feelings, insecurities, thoughts, behaviours and fears.

 “When you write about events that triggered a particular set of emotions, you automatically take a step back and observe the situation from a distance,” explains Ida.
 Analysing these feelings has a positive effect on your general well-being.
 We’ve put together a list of some of the many benefits of journaling:

 Journaling allows you to get your negative emotions off your chest.
 By confronting them, you get better at recognising the connection between your behavioural patterns and emotions.
 Journaling also has a cathartic effect.
 By addressing your strong feelings, you free yourself from their burden and this leaves more cognitive brain capacity for other things.